Flies overwhelm Karachi in monsoon ‘hell’

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-Swarms of flies are descending on Pakistan’s commercial capital in what residents say are record numbers this rainy season, adding to the misery of Karachi’s monsoon “hell”.
+KARACHI: Swarms of flies are descending on Karachi in what residents say are record numbers this rainy season, adding to the misery of Karachi's monsoon "hell".

 Heavy rains have inundated the sprawling port city of nearly 20 million people for weeks, overwhelming shoddy drainage systems clogged with mountains of uncollected garbage and flooding neighbourhoods with raw sewage.